modmail-dev/Modmail/README.md

 <img src='https://i.imgur.com/GGukNDs.png' align='right' height=300>

 When a user sends a direct message to the bot, a channel is created within an isolated category.
 This channel is where messages will be relayed.
 To reply to the message, simply use the command `reply` in the channel.
-See a full list of commands [below](#features-and-commands).
+See a full list of commands in the [wiki](https://github.com/kyb3r/modmail/wiki).

 ## Installation